Rasmus715/owobot-csharp/README.md

 If for some reason you want to run it by yourself:

 1. Clone code somewhere
-2. Fill `Configuration.cs` with your credentials
+2. Install .NET 6 Runtime and type `dotnet run` to run the program for the first time
-3. Install .NET 6 SDK and type `dotnet run` or just use Docker
+3. It'll create `Configuration.txt` file.
+You'll need to fill it in order to start the bot
-6. Run again and enjoy
+4. Run again and enjoy

 Or if you want to use Docker: